AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 him.
 His love, which draws pure souls easily and without pain to itself, becomes a purifying fire to all who cleave to the earthly, till the impure element is driven off.
-As all comes forth from God, so must all return into him at last.\" \"Universal salvation (including Satan) was clearly taught by Gregory of Nyssa, a profound thinker of the school of Origen.\"
+As all comes forth from God, so must all return into him at last."
+"Universal salvation (including Satan) was clearly taught by Gregory of Nyssa, a profound thinker of the school of Origen."

-In his comments on the Psalms, Gregory says: \"By which God shows that neither is sin from eternity nor will it last to eternity.
-Wickedness being thus destroyed, and its imprint being left in none, all shall be fashioned after Christ, and in all that one character shall shine, which originally was imprinted on our nature.\" \"Sin,\...whose end is extinction, and a change to nothingness...from evil to a state of blessedness.\" On Ps.
-57:1: \"Sin...is like a plant on a house top, not rooted, not sown, not ploughed in...in the restoration to goodness of all things, it passes away and vanishes.
-So not even a trace of the evil which now abounds in us, shall remain, etc.\" If sin be not cured here its cure will be effected hereafter.
-And God\'s threats are that
-\"through fear we may be trained to avoid evil; but by those who are more intelligent it (the judgment) is believed to be a medicine,\" etc.
+In his comments on the Psalms, Gregory says: "By which God shows that neither is sin from eternity nor will it last to eternity.
+Wickedness being thus destroyed, and its imprint being left in none, all shall be fashioned after Christ, and in all that one character shall shine, which originally was imprinted on our nature."
+"Sin,\...whose end is extinction, and a change to nothingness...from evil to a state of blessedness."
+On Ps.
+57:1: "Sin...is like a plant on a house top, not rooted, not sown, not ploughed in...in the restoration to goodness of all things, it passes away and vanishes.
+So not even a trace of the evil which now abounds in us, shall remain, etc." If sin be not cured here its cure will be effected hereafter.
+And God's threats are that "through fear we may be trained to avoid evil; but by those who are more intelligent it (the judgment) is believed to be a medicine," etc.
-\"God himself is not really seen in wrath.\" \"The soul which is united to sin must be set in the fire, so that that which is unnatural and vile...may be removed, consumed by the *aionion* fire.\"[^352] \"Thus the (*aionion*) fire was regarded by Gregory as purifying. \"If it (the soul) remains (in the present life) the healing is accomplished in the life beyond.\" (Greek)[^353]
+"God himself is not really seen in wrath."
+"The soul which is united to sin must be set in the fire, so that that which is unnatural and vile...may be removed, consumed by the *aionion* fire."[^352] "Thus the (*aionion*) fire was regarded by Gregory as purifying.
+"If it (the soul) remains (in the present life) the healing is accomplished in the life beyond."
+(Greek)[^353]

-Farrar tells us: \"There is no scholar of any weight in any school of theology who does not now admit that two at least of the three great Cappadocians believed in the final and universal restoration of human souls....
-And the remarkable fact is that Gregory developed these views without in any way imperiling his reputation for orthodoxy, and without the faintest reminder that he was deviating from the strictest paths of Catholic opinion.\" Professor Plumptre truthfully says: \"His Universalism is as wide and unlimited as that of Bishop Newton of Bristol.\"
+Farrar tells us: "There is no scholar of any weight in any school of theology who does not now admit that two at least of the three great Cappadocians believed in the final and universal restoration of human souls....
+And the remarkable fact is that Gregory developed these views without in any way imperiling his reputation for orthodoxy, and without the faintest reminder that he was deviating from the strictest paths of Catholic opinion."
+Professor Plumptre truthfully says: "His Universalism is as wide and unlimited as that of Bishop Newton of Bristol."

 ### Opinions in the Fourth Century.